medhavi27/ASO-Web-App/documents/design-journey.md

 background image (Alumni centered)

-login form for e-board members only
+login form for e-board members only (include)

 Meet the Alumni (text wrapped in h2 element)